-Festivals are fun for everyone, and Providence has some amazing ones coming up.
+Festivals are fun for everyone and Providence has some amazing ones coming up.
 There are festivals that showcase the amazing art in the city, and others that focus on the culture and heritage of the people that make Providence what it is.
-Below is a list of the 6 best festivals in Providence this summer.
+Below is a list of the six best festivals in Providence this summer.

 The Providence Fringe Festival features more than 300 participating artists.
 Unlike most festivals, this one takes place in different venues, including the new WaterFire Arts Center.
-Be sure to check out more info about the Fringe Festival and the schedule.
+Be sure to check out the schedule to plan your Fringe fun.

-The Rhode Island International Film Festival returns for its 21st year.
+The Rhode Island International Film Festival returns to Providence.
 This year's festival will present many world premieres along with shorts, documentaries and international features from more than 50 different countries.

 Head to the Temple of Music in Roger Williams Park for the Dominican Festival and Parade with traditional dance, music, food and more.
 The parade starts on Broad Street and runs straight through to the Temple of Music where all of the festivities will happen.

-The 90th Annual Greek Pride and Culture Festival is happening in nearby Pawtucket at the Assumption of the Virgin Mary Greek Orthodox Church.
-There you'll be able to enjoy the sights, sounds and tastes of the Greek culture.
+The Annual Grecian Festival takes place in nearby Pawtucket at the Assumption of the Virgin Mary Greek Orthodox Church.
+There, you'll be able to enjoy the sights, sounds and tastes of the Greek culture.